rubensworks/article-privacy-decentralized/content/framework.md

 ### Architecture Requirements

 The main technical requirements are derived from the fact that our architecture need to support efficient privacy preserving query execution over personal data that is distributed across many sources.
-Thus we consider the following key requirements:
+Thus we consider the following key requirements, where `Σ.c` and `Σ'.c` denote existing summaries, `q.c` denotes a quad component, `k` denotes a given access key, and `u` denotes the URI for the data source:

 1. **No data leaking**:
     Data within summaries must not be interpretable by those who are not authorised to have access to this data.